dcycle/starterkit-node/README.md

 * Creating new users
 * Sending emails
 * Dcycle Node Starterkit design patterns
-  * Component-based modular system
+  * Service-based modular system
+  * Services are always singletons
-  * Some components require initialization
+  * Some services require initialization
-  * Components can require dependencies at runtime
+  * Services can require dependencies at runtime
   * Defining which modules, and their configuration, to load via a yaml file
   * Defining unversioned configuration for environment-specific configuration and sensitive data
-  * Components's class names are the same as their directory names but start with an uppercase letter
+  * Services' class names are the same as their directory names but start with an uppercase letter
   * Plugins: how modules can share information with each other
-  * Components can define classes
+  * Services can define classes
 * The Node.js command line interface (CLI)
 * Resources